-We are developing the second product candidate from our Spongilla platform, DMT410, for the topical treatment of skin diseases and aesthetic conditions typically treated with multiple injections of botulinum toxin.
-Currently, botulinum toxin must be injected multiple times to successfully deliver enough botulinum toxin to the desired treatment area.
+We are developing the second product candidate from our Spongilla platform, DMT410, for the topical treatment of skin diseases and aesthetic conditions typically treated with multiple intradermal injections of botulinum toxin.
+Currently, botulinum toxin must be intradermally injected multiple times to successfully deliver enough botulinum toxin to produce the desired effect in the desired treatment area.
 While injections are effective for many different diseases and aesthetic conditions, they limit botulinum toxin's use for additional conditions where injections, especially intradermal injections, are difficult, painful, or otherwise not viable.
-DMT410's combination treatment regimen uses one application of our unique Spongilla powder followed by one topical application of botulinum toxin.
+Some of these conditions include hyperhidrosis, acne, acne scars, and various aesthetic indications, of which DMT410 could be a viable treatment option.
+DMT410's treatment regimen uses one application of our XYNGARITM followed by one topical application of botulinum toxin.
 The Spongilla powder is mixed with a fluidizing agent and is massaged into a patient's treatment area by the treating physician to enhance spicule penetration to create microchannels into the dermis.
 After 10 to 15 minutes, the physician removes the Spongilla mask with water.
 The physician then expresses botulinum toxin from a syringe in precise amounts and onto the patient's skin.
-The botulinum toxin is then massaged into the treatment area to take advantage of the microchannels created by Spongilla's spicules, which allows the botulinum toxin to penetrate the stratum corneum and enter the dermis.
+The botulinum toxin is then massaged into the treatment area to take advantage of the microchannels created by the Spongilla's spicules, which allows the botulinum toxin to penetrate the stratum corneum and enter the dermis.
 We believe this treatment application will enable the topical delivery of botulinum toxin into the dermis for the treatment of a variety of medical diseases, including for the treatment of hyperhidrosis, acne, and acne scars, as well as improving the skin's luminosity, brightness, and reducing pore size and count, fine lines, and sebum production.
-We believe DMT410's topical delivery of botulinum toxin can greatly increase market opportunities for botulinum toxin due DMT410's needle-free application, targeted intradermal delivery, thus potentially expanding the aesthetic market for botulinum toxin.
+We believe DMT410's topical delivery of botulinum toxin can greatly increase market opportunities for botulinum toxin due DMT410's needle-free appli

 To date, we have completed an open-label Phase 1b POC clinical trial of DMT410 for the treatment of axillary hyperhidrosis and an open-label Phase 1b POC clinical trial in multiple aesthetic skin conditions.
 The Phase 1b POC trial for axillary hyperhidrosis consisted of 10 patients receiving one treatment of DMT410 to each axilla.
 Four weeks after one treatment with DMT410, patients exhibited a reduction in sweat production.
 The clinical endpoints for this trial included (i) percent of patients with greater than 50% reduction in gravimetrically measured sweat production from baseline, (ii) percent of patients with gravimetric sweat production less than 50mg, and (iii) percent change in gravimetric sweat production.
 Four weeks after one treatment with DMT410, 80% of patients experienced a decrease in gravimetric sweat production greater than 50%, 85% of patients recorded gravimetric sweat production of less than 50mg, and patients had an average decrease in gravimetric sweat production of 75% from baseline.
-We believe these results support that DMT410 may aid in the topical delivery of botulinum toxin into the dermis for a treatment effect similar to multiple intradermal injections of botulinum toxin.
+We believe these results demonstrate that DMT410 may aid in the topical delivery of botulinum toxin into the dermis for a treatment effect similar to multiple (estimated 15-20) intradermal injections of botulinum toxin.
 With DMT410, we believe botulinum toxin may be applied topically to penetrate the skin into the dermis without the need for multiple injections.